Automattic/jetpack/docker/README.md

 * Xdebug setup.
 * WP-CLI installed.
 * MailDev to catch all the emails leaving WordPress so that you can observe them from browser.
+* phpMyAdmin to aid in viewing the database.
 * Handy NPM/Yarn shorthand commands like `yarn docker:up` and `yarn docker:phpunit` to simplify the usage.

 ## To get started